spotinst/help/src/docs/ocean/features/launch-specifications.md

           nvidia.com/gpu: 1
 ```

-You don’t need to add any extra label for GPU support.
+You don't need to add any extra label for GPU support.
 You can use taints that require your GPU-based pods to select a specific launch specification which contains the GPU AMI.